Professional paint stripping can generally be divided into chemical and mechanical processes.

 With the right combination of technical equipment and chemistry paint stripping becomes an independent process, almost without personnel efforts.

 And this is achieved by using a pH-neutral chemistry that is classified as non-hazardous and works thoroughly and quickly at comparably low temperatures.

-Here kolb offers two machine-based processes which, depending on the requirements, offer an optimal economical solution for manufacturing companies working with coating systems.
-In general, coating residues must be permanently removed from the product carriers used and/or in the equipment itself to ensure a qualified coating process.
+Two machine-based processes which, depending on the requirements, provide an optimal economical solution for manufacturing companies working with coating systems.

 Both processes remove parylene coatings, epoxy resins, acrylic paints, synthetic resin paints, nitro paints, two-component paints, UV paints, powder coatings and polyurethanes.